-Discuss outcomes of the treatment session and modifications of the POC with the Due a at th e end of the clir nical stude ent group or clinical instructor day.
-Prese ent a short-written summary of outcomes and mod ifications of the treatment Due at the start of the • follov wing clini cal day 7.
+Discuss outcomes of the treatment session and modifications of the POC with the Due at the end of the clinical student group or clinical instructor day.
+Present a short-written summary of outcomes and modifications of the treatment Due at the start of the plan to the CI including recommendations from the student discussions following clinical day.